Best Trash Cans for Home & Office

 If you want to contribute even more, then think about ways to prevent waste as much as possible.
 Maybe you’ve heard about zero waste already.
 This is a lifestyle where people try to live without any waste.
-This sounds great, but for most families, this idea is just not fully achievable.
+This sounds great, but for most families, this idea is just not entirely achievable.

-But instead of a 100% zero waste lifestyle you and your family can reduce and prevent waste where it is possible.
+But instead of a 100% zero waste lifestyle, you and your family can reduce and prevent waste where it is possible.